5 Characteristics of a Budding Young Entrepreneur

 Natural leadership skills.

 Natural leaders aren’t always just telling other people what to do, and even kids who seem shy may have leadership tendencies.
 Leadership attributes can look different in each individual.
 Your daughter may have a knack at assembling a team of people and getting a group project done.
 She may be able to easily identify someone’s skills and match them up with the perfect task.
 Maybe she’s someone who marches to the beat of her own drum or would rather blaze her own trail than follow the crowd.
-All of these things point to signs that she’s a natural leader.
+All of these things are characteristics of a natural leader.

 Confident and willing to take risks.